Justin Welby: Support for Paula Vennells

 Welby was criticised for continuing to support Paula Vennells, head of the British Post Office, long after it emerged that the company was prosecuting sub-postmasters for errors caused by the Post Office's Horizon IT system.
 Canon Jeremy Haselock, a former chaplain to Queen Elizabeth, publicly called for Welby's resignation after it was claimed he pushed Vennells' application to become the bishop of London, the Church's third most senior role.

 In the preface to his 2018 book, Reimagining Britain, published after 555 postmasters had launched legal action against the Post Office, Welby said she "shaped my thinking over the years".
 And in February 2019 she was appointed to the Church's Ethical Investment Advisory Group, after more than 900 sub-postmasters had been prosecuted because of faulty software.
 In 2024, Welby said "more questions should have been asked" after the Horizon scandal emerged, and "we will need to reflect on it".

 Global South Fellowship of Anglican Churches dispute

 On 20 February 2023, several bishops of the Global South Fellowship of Anglican Churches released a statement declaring that they no longer recognised Welby as head of the Anglican Communion due to the Church of England's decision to bless same-sex marriages.

+The Late Bishop George Bell

+Although Welby had no official involvement in this case, which concerned a single posthumous complaint of child sexual abuse by the late Bishop George Bell of Chichester allegedly 60 years earlier, he made several public statements about it that added to the furore it had raised and further weakened the Church's case against Bell.
+Although this had already been shown by Lord Carlile in 2017 to be totally groundless, Welby announced early in 2018 that a 'significant cloud' remained over the late Bishop's name, solely on the basis that an allegation had been made against him and regardless of the fact that the independently commissioned Carlile Report had cleared his name.
+The Church then proceeded to publicise supposedly fresh allegations of abuse that had not been brought to light during Lord Carlile's review of 2016-2017.
+The Diocese of Chichester subsequently commissioned another review, carried out by Timothy Briden KC and published in July 2018.
+Like Lord Carlile before him, Briden found that 'the case against [Bell]'... was not credible following investigation'.
+However, Welby did not retract his 'significant cloud' remark until late in 2021.
+He wrote that while he had been wrong to have delayed his retraction, 'we also have a duty of care to those who are accused'.
+This was a notable modification of his previous stand.
+It fell far short of the unequivocal apology which supporters of Bell were seeking.
+Nevertheless, Welby did then go on to state that he hoped the planned statue of Bell, previously commissioned by Canterbury Cathedral, would now go ahead.